-- 12.1 The Council is on course to agree its budget and set its Council Tax for 2021/22 within the timetable required by statute and the constitution. - 12.1.1 In setting a budget and level of council tax, the Council has to meet a number of statutory requirements and also ensure compliance with its constitution.
-The table below sets out how the Council intends to meet those requirements.
+12.1 The Council is on course to agree its budget and set its Council Tax for 2021/22 within the timetable required by statute and the constitution as per the table below.

-Requirement Status Statutory requirements under Local Government Finance Act 1992:
+Requirement Status Statutory requirements under Local Government Finance Act 1992: To levy and collect council tax To be approved at Council in February 2021 To calculate budget requirements and levels of council tax To be approved at Council in February 2021 To consult representatives of persons subject to non-domestic rates about proposals for expenditure To be presented at a Business event in February To approve the budget and set Council Tax by 11th March in each year To be approved at Council in February 2021 The Council is also required by the Local Authorities (Funds)(England) Regulations 1992 in exercise of the powers under section 99(3) of the Local Section 4

-Requirement Status To levy and collect council tax To be approved at Council in February 2021 To calculate budget requirements and levels of council tax To be approved at Council in February 2021 To consult representatives of persons subject to non-domestic rates about proposals for expenditure To be presented at a Business event in February To approve the budget and set Council Tax by 11th March in each year To be approved at Council in February 2021 The Council is also required by the Local Authorities (Funds)(England) Regulations 1992 in exercise of the powers under section 99(3) of the Local Government Finance Act 1988, to make an estimate on 15 January of the amount of the deficit or surplus on the Collection Fund as at 31st March 2018.
+Requirement Status Government Finance Act 1988, to make an estimate on 15 January of the amount of the deficit or surplus on the Collection Fund as at 31st March 2018.
 This report sets out an estimated figure.
-Section 4 Statutory requirements under Local Government Act 2003: Under section 25 of the Local Government Act 2003 the Section 151 Officer is required to report to the Council on the robustness of the estimates made for the purpose of setting the Council Tax and the adequacy of the proposed financial reserves.
+Statutory requirements under Local Government Act 2003: Under section 25 of the Local Government Act 2003 the Section 151 Officer is required to report to the Council on the robustness of the estimates made for the purpose of setting the Council Tax and the adequacy of the proposed financial reserves.
 Section 5